About the Journal

 Peer Review Process

 The suitability of manuscripts for publication International Journal of Management, Entrepreneurship, Social Science and Humanities (IJMESH) is judged by peer reviewers and the editorial board.
-All the review processes are conducted in a double-blind review where both authors and reviewers' identities remain anonymous.
+All the review processes are conducted in a double-blind / double anonymous peer review where both authors and reviewers' identities remain anonymous.
 Editor in Chief and Editorial board arrange editorial meetings together to make the final decision as to whether the paper is recommended for acceptance or rejection for each edition.

 Editor in Chief and Editorial Board will evaluate the submitted papers on the prequalification step for the suitability of further review process.
 The manuscripts will be evaluated by qualified peer reviewers selected by the Editor in Chief and editorial board.
 The peer reviewers should examine the manuscript and return it with their recommendation to the journal as soon as possible, usually within 3 weeks.